RedHotDataProject/Project_ADA/docs/index.md

 ### Production / manufacture impact

-Our first query with our brand new database was to explore the distribution of the products information over the world.
+Our first query equipped with our brand new database is to explore the distribution of the products information over the world.
 This is presented here in three steps: we first observe the place(s) of origin of the product, then the manufacturing place(s) and finally the purchasing place(s).
 Note the plural form since these can sometime have links to different countries.

 #### Distribution of origin places?